-Djalali was interrogated in Ward 209 for seven months without access to legal counsel, before being moved to a general ward.
+Djalali was interrogated in Ward 209 for seven months-without access to legal counsel and able to talk to his family for just two minutes every two weeks-before being moved to a general ward.
 His wife noted that "[a]]fter he was transferred to a public ward, he was permitted legal counsel, but his lawyer told us he cannot talk about the case because it involves national security."
 After he was transferred, the Islamic Revolutionary Court still blocked every single attempt he made to engage a lawyer to represent him.

 On December 25, 2016, when his interrogators threatened him with a harsh sentence, Djalali began one of several hunger strikes.
 According to his wife, "[H]e says that if they are going to execute him he prefers to die under hunger strike."
+According to the United Nations Working Group on Arbitrary Detention, Djalali lost 24 kilograms (about 53 pounds) during those hunger strikes.